scottshuffler/SlackStatus/README.md

 # SlackStatus

-Runs on CS machine, new report every 5 mins
+Runs on CS machine, sends a new report to the #rpi_status channel every 5 minutes

 To run: